NourS-d/Random/README.md

 # Random

-Stuff from here and there
+Stuff from here and there.

+Currently there is a simulation of PID and LQR Controllers.